 - (2) Project design and implementation.
-Applicants should describe in detail the research design and methods they propose to achive the goals listed on pages 4-5.
-This includes detailed explanations of: - whether primary data collection will occur and/or secondary analysis of existing data. - whether this study will entail an outcome evaluation and/or other research approaches. - how the applicant will measure impact (i.e., effectiveness and/or cost efficiency) for the proposed research questions and why this is the best approach, including the design for establishing a link, if any, between a reform or policy and changes in outcomes. - the outcomes to be measured (i.e., short-term outcomes and/or long-term impacts). - the sampling plan for selecting the study site(s), target population, and comparison group(s). - the study timeframe before and after the reform or policy implementation. - the privacy and human subjects considerations. - the data sources, data collection tools, and data collection and processing procedures, including the steps for accessing data (i.e., establishing datasharing agreements), linking records from multiple datasets, and transforming administrative records into analytic files. - the statistical and data analyses anticipated. - the anticipated limitations and barriers in the approach and project.
+Applicants should describe in detail the research design and methods they propose to achive the goals listed on pages 5-8.
+This includes detailed explanations of: - The data sources and their availability and quality. - Data collection tools and data collection and processing procedures, including the steps for accessing data (i.e., establishing data-sharing agreements), linking records from multiple datasets, and transforming administrative records into analytic files. - Whether this study design will entail an outcome and impact evaluation and/or other research approaches. - How the applicant will isolate and measure policy change(s). - How the applicant will measure impact (i.e., effectiveness and/or cost efficiency) for the proposed research questions and why this is the best approach for establishing a link, if any, between a reform or policy and changes in outcomes. - The outcomes to be measured (i.e., youth and system outcomes). - The plan for identifying the study site(s), target population, and comparison group(s). - The study timeframe before and after the reform or policy implementation. - The privacy and human subjects considerations. - The statistical and data analyses anticipated. - The anticipated limitations and barriers in the approach and project, with a focus on study design feasibility and data quality.

 Logic model.
 Applicants should include a logic model that graphically illustrates the theory of change to be measured by the research/evaluation.
 Sample logic models are available here.
-Applicants should submit the logic model as a separate attachment, as stipulated in Additional Attachments, page 18.
+Applicants should submit the logic model as a separate attachment, as stipulated in Additional Attachments, page 22.

 Timeline.
-Applicants should submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines").
+Applicants should submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines" at www.ojjdp.gov/grantees/timelines.html).

-Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 18.
+Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 22.

-- (3) Potential impact.
-Applicants should describe the potential impact of the research: This includes a description of: - how study findings may inform or improve juvenile justice-related policy, practice, and reform efforts at the federal, state, and local levels. - how applicants will complete the deliverables stated in the Goals, Objectives, and Deliverables section on pages 4-5. - a plan for dissemination to broader audiences. - d.
+- d.
+Potential impact.
+Applicants should describe the potential impact of the project and how it may inform or improve juvenile justice-related policy, practice, and theory in the United States.
+This includes a description of the following: - How study findings may inform or improve juvenile justice-related policy, practice, and reform efforts at the federal, state, and local levels. - How applicants will complete the deliverables stated in the Goals, Objectives, and Deliverables section on pages 5-8. - A plan for dissemination to broader audiences. - e.
 Capabilities/competencies.
-This section should describe the experience and capability of the applicant organization, proposed project investigators/staff, and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar scope, design, and magnitude.
+This section should describe the experience and capability of the applicant organization and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar scope, design, and magnitude.